Found in a thrift store when it looked like this:

 Oil painting over original art on cloth canvas, 18" x 18" - 2017.

 The under painting was nightmarish, however, I left parts of it show through in the final painting as the bones of the mountain.
 It took longer than I expected to get everything right.
-Although it was supposed to be a Christmas present, I finally gave it to my brother in February.
+Although it was supposed to be ready in time for Christmas, I finally gave it to him in February.

 Why Upcycled Canvases?